unwindnl/GalacticBot_PHP/README.md

 <h1 align="center">GalacticBot</h1>

-GalacticBot is a PHP 7.x library for creating trading bots on the Stellar platform..
+GalacticBot is a PHP 7.x library for creating trading bots on the Stellar platform.

 ## Installation